ricardojmendez/morat-atproto/README.md

 ## TODO

-- [ ] Subscribe to ATProto Like feed
+- [x]  Subscribe to ATProto Like feed
 - [ ] Subscribe to ATProto Post feed
-- [ ] Get the associated label for a user DID
+- [x] Get the associated label for a user DID
-	- [ ] Cache label locally
+	- [x] Cache label locally
 	- [ ] If either sender or recipient do not exist, create them based on the label (we will not update later for now)
 - [ ] Get a creator for an associated post DID
 	- [ ] Potentially cache the associated creator for a DID
 - [ ] Integrate Like events with Morat
 - [ ] Integrate Post events with Morat

+## WIP Notes

+- While I am successfully querying for the user handles, I get rate-limited if I attempt to get them at the speed that they are actually coming in.
+This means there will be some events for which we are likely to not have a human-readable handle.
+It's best to track things based on the DID, and then add a display label for those for which we do know the handle.

 ## Development